 How can I protect my Download Folders?

 There are a variety of ways of protecting a directory from unauthorised downloading.
 The following notes descibe the solutions but it is only the last one that gives full protection.
 But it also creates a restriction when dealing with media files!

 1. Include index.html file

 One of the simplest methods of protecting a directory and its contents is to include a file called either index.html or index.php.
-With this method if one makes a direct access to the folder then the browser will 'execute' the file.
+With this method if one makes a direct access to the folder then the browser will 'execute' the index file.

 If executed this causes a white page on the screen.